xiix0/scam/README.md

-You too can wear a nose mitten.
+You have an ambitious nature and may make a name for yourself.